CASEL Awards

 Joseph E. Zins - A light-skinned, male-presenting person with a mustache wearing a tie

-The Zins Award was established in 2007 to honor the memory of collaborator Joseph E. Zins, a research pioneer in SEL and former director of the University of Cincinnati’s doctoral program.
-We present the awards to two investigators and researchers per year that are at distinct phases in their careers: an early-career researcher and an established scholar.
+Established in 2007 to honor the memory of Joseph E. Zins, a research pioneer in SEL and former director of the University of Cincinnati’s doctoral program.
+Each year, we recognize one early-career researcher and one established scholar for contributions in applied research, theoretical contributions, or research on curriculum, policies, or practices.

 Mary Utne O’Brien Awards for Excellence in Expanding the Evidence-Based Practice of SEL